 On average, about 100 people are arrested for cockfighting rings in California each year.

-(More profits and earnings from black market activities here.)
+(More profits and earnings from under the table activities here.)

 Source: Sandra Endo, “Illegal Animal Fights on the Rise in LA,” My Fox LA, November 19, 2013.

 Drug dealers in Britain use electronic gambling machines across the nation to launder money that they earned through illegal drug sales.

 According to a report in the Guardian, the dealers insert drug money into the fixed-odds betting terminals (FOBTs) and then cash out to make it seem that drug money is gambling winnings.